prof-rossetti/georgetown-opim-243-201901/exercises/process-diagramming.md

 ## Challenges

-### Challenge I: Diagramming Organizational Processes
+### Challenge I: Process Diagramming

+Pick **two processes or activities you engage in on a daily basis**.
+One should be the process of brushing your teeth.
+The other is your choice.

+  1. For each process, write instructions in English to communicate to another human (perhaps someone unfamiliar, or even a child) the steps involved in performing that process.
-Revisit your submission for the [Human Software Exercise](/exercises/human-software/exercise.md), and translate one or more of your written process descriptions into process diagrams.
+  2. Translate one or both of your written process descriptions into process diagrams.

-### Challenge II: Diagramming System Processes

-Revisit your submission for the [Inventory Management App](/projects/inventory-app/project.md), and/or the [Stocks App](/projects/stocks-app/project.md), and for each: create a process diagram to visually document the system's logic.

-### Challenge III: Business Process Improvement
+### Challenge II: Process Re-engineering

-First, identify a business process you think could be improved in terms of its effectiveness and/or efficiency.
+Identify a **business process you think could be improved** in terms of its effectiveness and/or efficiency.
+Maybe there are "pain points" involved for participants in this process, or it takes too long, or is too prone to manual error, etc.

+Current State ("As-is"):

-Then write a detailed and organized description of the "as-is" process, and visually document it by creating an "as-is" process diagram.
+  1. Write a detailed and organized description of the current state process.
+  2. Translate the written process description into a process diagram.
+Optionally include visual designations of the pain points.

+Future State ("To-be"):

-Finally, brainstorm ways to improve the process, write a detailed and organized "to-be" process description, and visually document it by creating a "to-be" process diagram.
+  1. Brainstorm ways to improve the process, and write a detailed and organized future state process description.
+  2. Translate the written process description into a process diagram.